 In debt – a way to pay privacy statement

 The in debt – a way to pay scheme is run by the council to assist households with debts owed to the council, such as council tax or former rent arrears.
-Referrals into the scheme are made by the provider of our debt advice contract, currently CCP.
+Referrals into the scheme can be made by the provider of our debt advice contract, currently Citizens Advice.
 Referrals will only be made with your express consent, and after you have been advised about any alternative options about how you can manage your debt.

 Why we collect information about you